ucsffrancislab/genomics/data/20250822-Illumina-PhIP/20251113-PhIP/README.md

 THAT CAN TAKE BETWEEN 2 and 24+ hours.
+Only about an hour since I updated novel function.

 Some plates, like Plate16, can really take a while in the virus scoring step